 Over twenty years experience in cardiovascular patient care, maintains clinical expertise as staff RN at United Hospital and teaching ECG classes for Allina Hospitals and Clinics.
 Research and publications in the areas of health-related quality of life in cardiovascular patients (coronary artery bypass, aortic stenosis, left ventricular assist of devices); staff nurse development and precepting; implementation of practice guidelines; and education on cardiac monitoring for nurses.. . . read more.

 Professor of Nursing | email@example.com | Started at Bethel: 2001-2006, 2010

 Wide range of nursing experience including NICU, Pediatrics, Adult Med-Surg, Obstetrics, Psych/Mental Health.
 Teaches OB orientation classes for Allina Health System, and has worked in staff development at Abbott Northwestern Hospital.
 Research interests: Innovative teaching/learning strategies including the use of Virtual Worlds for Nursing Education.
 Has presented her doctoral project on the use of Virtual Platforms for teaching inclusivity in nursing education at local and international . . . read more.

 Associate Professor of Nursing | firstname.lastname@example.org | Started at Bethel: 2007

-Medical Surgical nursing, surgical intensive care, trauma, currently pursuing Ph.D. in Nursing with dissertation focus on the cultural competence of Baccalaureate nursing students.
-Currently also practices as a Sexual Assault Nurse Examiner (SANE-RN).
+Medical Surgical nursing, surgical intensive care, trauma, forensic nursing.
+Currently pursuing Ph.D. in Nursing with dissertation focus on the cultural competence of Baccalaureate nursing students.
+Currently also practicing as a Sexual Assault Nurse Examiner (SANE-RN).
 Previously served on the Minnesota Board of Nursing.